The Butcher of Cairo

 Sound Advice – The Stasio Effect

 I have become an avid listener of podcasts.
-One in particular, that I listen to each week, is Criminal.
+One in particular, that I listen to regularly, is Criminal.

 Several months ago, in an episode called The Gatekeeper, Phoebe Judge interviewed Marilyn Stasio.